Delaforge-org/program-roulette/README.md

 ### Vault and Liquidity Management

--   `initialize_vault`: Creates a new vault for an SPL token.
+-   `initialize_and_provide_liquidity`: Creates a new vault and provides initial liquidity, creating both the `VaultAccount` and the first `ProviderState` account in a single transaction.
 -   `provide_liquidity`: Allows a user to deposit tokens into a vault.
+Creates a personal `ProviderState` account for the user on their first deposit.
--   `withdraw_liquidity`: Allows a user to withdraw their tokens from a vault.
+-   `withdraw_liquidity`: Allows a user to withdraw their **entire** provided capital and all accumulated rewards.
+This action closes the user's `ProviderState` account and refunds the associated rent.
--   `initialize_and_provide_liquidity`: Combines vault creation and initial liquidity provision.
--   `withdraw_provider_revenue`: Allows a liquidity provider to claim their earned rewards.
+-   `withdraw_provider_revenue`: Allows a liquidity provider to claim only their earned rewards without withdrawing their capital.
 -   `withdraw_owner_revenue`: Allows the program owner to claim their share of the revenue.

 ### Gameplay